quarkiverse/quarkus-file-vault/README.md

 _Credentials Provider which extracts secrets from Java KeyStore_

-This project provides Quarkus [CredentialsProvider](https://quarkus.io/guides/credentials-provider) which extract sensitive data such as passwords from Java KeyStore.
+This project provides Quarkus [CredentialsProvider](https://quarkus.io/guides/credentials-provider) which extracts sensitive data such as passwords from Java KeyStore.

 To get started, add the dependency: